LectureHubTeam/lecturehub-chatbox/README.md

 1. **🚀 Start the application** and navigate to the web interface
 2. **⚙️ Configure settings** in the sidebar:
    - Database connection parameters
-   - Google Gemini API key (optional)
+   - Google Gemini API key (required)
    - Application settings
 3. **📥 Ingest documents** by clicking "Ingest dữ liệu"
 4. **❓ Ask questions** about your educational content